sap-tutorials/Tutorials/tutorials/cp-cf-create-destination/cp-cf-create-destination.md

 - For Free Trial Accounts: <https://account.hanatrial.ondemand.com>
 - For Free Tier and Enterprise Accounts on **feature set A**: <https://account.hana.ondemand.com>
 - For Free Tier and Enterprise Accounts on **feature set B**: The link depends on your region.
-One option is <https://cockpit.eu10.hana.ondemand.com/cockpit/>
+One option is <https://cockpit.eu10.hana.ondemand.com/cockpit/>.
+(Replace "eu10" with your region.)

 [DONE]
 [ACCORDION-END]